Trending Topics

 Create your own Twitter account and become a microblogger.
 Tweets are limited to 240 characters which forces concise writing, question asking, and resource sharing.

 Contact the editor for article ideas.
-Or submit articles that are timely.
-For example, May is National Stroke Awareness month.
+Or submit timely articles.
+For example, May is National Stroke Awareness Month.
 Submit a short article on recognizing stroke symptoms to the newsletter of your local senior activity center — a timely and helpful contribution.

-Ask for their article ideas for future issues.
+Ask for their article ideas.
 Suggest new or different angles on commonly featured topics like medical, cardiac, trauma or environmental emergencies.

 This article, originally published 8/4/2009, has been updated